cagrigsby/cagrigsby.github.io/_pages/oscp_notes.md

 ## mysql
 - From kali: mysql --host <IP> -u root -proot
 	- note that there is no space between -p flag and password
-- From target: mysql -u root -p root
+- From target: mysql -u user -p database (p flag is db password, have to enter that after)
 ### Commands
 - select system_user();
 - select version();